enemonsieur/offis_repo/AREAS/grey matters/Threads Twitter.md

 	5. Don't note because it's the notes for entrepreuneurship.
 Your projects are constantly changign.
 IT's get lost in the process.

 #marketing
+# Speed Reading
+Most people think reading faster is the key to learning more.
+This coul 2
 # Alan Dib - 1PMP ^37edb4
 The 64/4 Rule